cgerson/cgerson.github.io/_posts/2015-11-07-Maternity-leave.md

 # create pandas dataframe object
 df = pd.DataFrame(collect_cos, columns = ['company','industry','paid','unpaid'])
 ```

+Currently there are <b>727 data points</b> from <b>37 industries</b>.
+More information to come on amount of observations per industry (in the meantime, check out the iPython notebook in the repo).

 Plotting the average leave offered by industry (sorted by paid leave):